Does HubSpot use generative AI? A 2026 deep dive

 AI for customer service teams

 Their AI Chatbots, also called the Customer Agent, can answer common questions by pulling information from your knowledge base.
-It’s a decent tool for handling simple, repetitive queries.
-According to one report, HubSpot’s Customer Agent solves about 52% of customer issues on its own, which frees up your team to tackle the trickier problems.
+It's a solid tool for handling simple, repetitive queries.
+According to one report, HubSpot's Customer Agent solves about 52% of customer issues on its own, which frees up your team to tackle the trickier problems.

 -